brown-palm/AntGPT/README.md

 # License

-This project is released under the [TBD] license.
+This project is released under the MIT license.